CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 * 88 : CT - CPC+ QRDA-III Submission NPIs require a 10 digit numerical value
 * 89 : CT - This CPC+ QRDA-III submission is missing a NPI.
 Please ensure there is an NPI associated with every TIN submitted
 * 90 : CT - CPC+ QRDA-III submissions must not contain an IA or PI section
+* 91 : CT - A performance rate cannot be null unless the performance denominator is 0 and the numerator is 0